fdeblasio/pokeemerald-expansion/notes.md

 ### Items
 - Find way to properly set TM description (in both shop.c and item_menu.c) to move's description
     - Move is currently on two lines, item is on 3 so the move gets cut off
-- Add charms (no longer have to worry about space)
 - See if it's possible to give the item PC and decoration PC more room
-- Max Elixir (and others?) should stay on party screen like Full Restores do
-- Add more EXP Candy to the overworld
 - Figure out how many items are obtainable in-game (item pocket only)
     - 558 max (595 - 37 medicine):
         - 136 non-macroed